A Complete Guide To Par Rates

 How Can Par Rates Be Adjusted?

-The par rate that you are provided by a mortgage underwriter can also be adjusted to a lower rate.
-This can be done through the application of premiums and discounts.
-To find out more about possible options for adjusting and lowering your par rate, you can discuss the possibilities of rate adjustment with your loan officer.
+The par rate that a mortgage underwriter provides you can also be adjusted to a lower rate through premiums and discounts.
+To find out more about possible options for adjusting and lowering your par rate, speak with your loan officer.

-Note that par rates that have been adjusted are referred to as the “adjusted par rate,” and final details can be found outlined in your home’s closing statements.
+Note that a par rate that’s been adjusted is referred to as the “adjusted par rate,” and final details can be found outlined in your home’s closing statements.

-As above, discount points (aka mortgage points) are one-time fees that you can pay to your lender in order to lower your mortgage par rate.
+As we’ve mentioned above, discount points (or mortgage points) are one-time fees that you can pay to your lender to lower your mortgage par rate.

 By way of example, on a $150,000 home loan, you could save $21.85 per month (or $7,866 over the course of a 30-year loan) by paying 1.25 points ($1,875 in additional closing costs) on your loan.